7ombie/jsii/docs/untitled.md

     this line is onside again
     """

-The ability to indicate where the text begins is especially useful when the literal is nested inside indented code.
+The ability to indicate where the lines begin is especially useful when the literal is nested inside indented code.
 Otherwise, you get this kind of thing:

     do {